InsultingPros/AcediaCore/docs/events.md

 > **NOTE:**
 > `singal`s themselves also track `slot`'s life versions and will be able to
-> tell if you've deallocated them.
+> tell if you've deallocated them on your own.